timonwong/OmniMarkupPreviewer/README.md

 Known Issues
 ------------

-* RDoc and Pod documents cannot be previewed utils they are saved to disk.
+* RDoc and Pod documents cannot be previewed until saved.

 What's New